tastytea/hashboot/README.md

 # Usage
-* Run "hashboot.sh index" to generate checksums and a backup for /boot and MBR
+* Run "hashboot index" to generate checksums and a backup for /boot and MBR
-* Run "hashboot.sh check" to check /boot and MBR
+* Run "hashboot check" to check /boot and MBR
-* Run "hashboot.sh recover" to replace corrupted files with the backup
+* Run "hashboot recover" to replace corrupted files with the backup

 # Notes